Original air date: October 6, 1967

 - The Empire: The Terran Empire, in obvious contrast to The Federation.

-- Fanservice: Of both male and female varieties.
+- Fanservice: Both male and female.
 Most notable are Uhura and Marlena in their barely there uniforms, but '60s Shatner had some nice arms.

 - Good Scars, Evil Scars: Mirror Sulu definitely has the 'evil' kind.

 - Human Aliens: The only thing that differentiates the Halkans from humans is a blue spot on their foreheads.

 - Humans Are the Real Monsters: The Halkans believe so.
 In the Prime Universe, they're wrong.
 In the Mirror Universe, they're right.
 Spock has his own take on that subject, of course.Spock: They were brutal, savage, unprincipled, uncivilized, treacherous ... in every way, splendid examples of Homo sapiens; the very flower of humanity.
 I found them quite refreshing.Kirk [Double Take]: I'm not sure, but I think we've just been insulted.McCoy: I'm sure.

 - "I Can't Look!"
 Gesture: Uhura can't stand to watch Mirror!Kyle suffer the agonizer treatment.

 - I'm a Doctor, Not a Placeholder: As Scotty needs help, McCoy says "I'm a doctor, not an engineer", but Scotty retorts "Now, you're an engineer."

 - Innocuously Important Episode: The Mirror Universe seems like yet another one-off thing from '60s Trek...until Star Trek: Deep Space Nine revisits it, followed by Star Trek: Enterprise and Star Trek: Discovery.
 Mirror Universe invaders are major adversaries in Star Trek Online, and uniform and ship options are available to role-play as one.